endless-sky/endless-sky/docs/CONTRIBUTING.md

 ## Closing issues

 If you believe your issue has been resolved, you can close the issue yourself.
-If your PR gets closed because a PR was merged, and you are not satisfied, please open a new issue.
+If your issue gets closed because a PR was merged, and you are not satisfied, please open a new issue.